Counting algebraic tori over $\mathbb{Q}$ by Artin conductor: Introduction

-and the number $b(H)$ is given by the number of the orbits $\CC$ of the action of $G_{\Q}$ on the conjugacy classes of $H$ via the cyclotomic character such that $\rank(h - I_n) = a(H)$ for some (equivalently, all) $h \in \CC$. \end{conjecture}

 We present three remarks on this conjecture.
 First, the above conjecture is a generalization of Malle's conjecture (Remark \ref{rmk3c}).
 Secondly, the conjecture is compatible with the direct product of $H$ (Remark \ref{rmk3d}).
-Finally and most importantly, if Conjecture \ref{conj1b} holds for every finite nontrivial subgroup of $\GL_n(\Z)$, then Conjecture \ref{conj1a} is true for $n$ (Corollary \ref{cor3f}).
+Finally and most importantly, if Conjecture \ref{conj1b} holds for every finite nontrivial subgroup of $\GL_n(\bZ)$, then Conjecture \ref{conj1a} is true for $n$ (Corollary \ref{cor3f}).

 In Section \ref{Sec4} we concentrate on the $2$-dimensional case.
-Based on the results in Section \ref{Sub21} and \ref{Sub22}, we classify $2$-dimensional tori over $\Q$ and compute their Artin conductors in Section \ref{Sub41}.
-Section \ref{Sub42} to \ref{Sub44} is devoted to the asymptotics of the number of $2$-dimensional tori over $\Q$.
+Based on the results in Section \ref{Sub21} and \ref{Sub22}, we classify $2$-dimensional tori over $\bQ$ and compute their Artin conductors in Section \ref{Sub41}.
+Section \ref{Sub42} to \ref{Sub44} is devoted to the asymptotics of the number of $2$-dimensional tori over $\bQ$.
 Since Conjecture \ref{conj1b} can be easily proved when $n=2$ and $H \neq H_{12, A}$, the essential new result is the estimation of $N_2^{\tor}(X; H_{12, A})$.
-Here $H_{12, A}$ is a finite subgroup of $\GL_2(\Z)$ isomorphic to the dihedral group $D_6$, which appears in Section \ref{Sub41}.
+Here $H_{12, A}$ is a finite subgroup of $\GL_2(\bZ)$ isomorphic to the dihedral group $D_6$, which appears in Section \ref{Sub41}.

 The following theorem summarizes the main results of Section \ref{Sec4}.
-The first part of the theorem is unconditional, and the second part is under the assumption of the Cohen-Lenstra heuristics for $p=3$.
-See Conjecture \ref{conj43c} for a precise version of the Cohen-Lenstra heuristics used in this paper.
+The first part of the theorem is unconditional, and the second part is under the assumption of the Cohen--Lenstra heuristics for $p=3$.
+See Conjecture \ref{conj43c} for a precise version of the Cohen--Lenstra heuristics used in this paper.
+Throughout the paper, we write $f(X) \ll_{\ve} g(X,\ve)$ to mean that for every $\ve > 0$, there exists a constant $C_{\ve}>0$ (depending on $\ve$) such that $f(X) \le C_{\ve}g(X,\ve)$.

 \begin{theorem} \begin{enumerate} \item (Theorem \ref{thm44a})